 Peter Ng, CEO of Chinatown Service Center, said that CSC Health is honored to partner with San Gabriel Police and Fire Departments to provide more benefits to the city.
 We look forward to working with the city to serve the community.

-Eugene Harris, Chief of San Gabriel Police Department, indicated that helping individuals with behavioral problems or language barriers are always challenging for the department.
-It is helpful to have the tool to understand the languages to avoid misunderstandings.
+Eugene Harris, San Gabriel Police Chief, indicated that the tool will be a welcomed additional resource for first responders when working with individuals who have mental health behavioral problems or language barriers.
+The department’s Community Engagement Bureau looks forward to using the new technology tool and receiving immediate mental health services support and analysis in the field.
 Nina Loc, Director of Behavioral Health Department of CSC Health, demonstrated that once a user presses the Home button, the app will show a single red button that will automatically ping a clinician.
 “Our clinicians will be on call 24/7 and can speak English, Mandarin, and Cantonese.
 “Behavioral Health Education and Support Line” can greatly help officers and first responders with field calls for this demographic.
 These clinicians are also well-versed in the behavioral health field and triage, so they can efficiently provide education to families with no prior experience with behavioral health issues.
 And we will have a Spanish-speaking clinician soon.”
 Nina added.